hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 }
 ```

-TokenAirdrop transaction will support the transfers of value in a similar manner to CryptoTransfer with the difference of only supporting tokens (no HBAR transfer support) and supporting the resulting pending transfer state where a CryptoTransfer would have failed due to the lack of association options.
+TokenAirdrop transaction will support the transfers of value in a similar manner to CryptoTransfer
+with the difference of only supporting tokens (no HBAR transfer support) and supporting the
+resulting pending transfer state where a CryptoTransfer would have failed due to the lack of
+association options.

 However, it is important to have a separate HAPI transaction type for a few reasons

-- the ability to call out the potential separate behaviours based on maxAutomaticAssociation, whereby transfer can end up in a pending transfer state or a consumption of an association slot.
+- the ability to call out the potential separate behaviours based on maxAutomaticAssociation,
+  whereby transfer can end up in a pending transfer state or a consumption of an association slot.
 - cleaner conceptual understanding
-- naming allows the grouping of functionality with Cancel and Claim which complete the pending state a TokenAirdrop may creates
+- naming allows the grouping of functionality with Cancel and Claim which complete the pending
+  state a TokenAirdrop may creates
 - explicit specification in record stream.
 - improved developer experience

-Similar restrictions around transfer list and aggregation across sender and receiver from CryptoTransfer will be applied to TokenAirdop e.g. max 10 transfers per transaction
+Similar restrictions around transfer list and aggregation across sender and receiver from
+CryptoTransfer will be applied to TokenAirdop e.g. max 10 transfers per transaction

-At the time of this HIP `TokenAirdropTransaction` will not be supported by the Scheduled Transaction Service.
+At the time of this HIP `TokenAirdropTransaction` will not be supported by the Scheduled
+Transaction Service.
 A future HIP may explore this support.

-#### Cancel
+#### Pending Airdrop

 ```protobuf
 /**